 The Natural Heritage Campus is the Canadian Museum of Nature's science and administration centre, officially opened in the spring of 1997.
-The campus is situated on 56 hectares of land in Gatineau, Quebec.
+The campus is situated on 76 hectares of land in Gatineau, Quebec.
 The facility is designed to provide the standards of safety, security and preservation necessary to safeguard Canada's natural history collection.
-The Victoria Memorial Museum Building in Ottawa, Ontario remains the site of the museum's exhibitions and galleries.
+The Victoria Memorial Museum Building in Ottawa, Ontario, remains the site of the museum's exhibitions and galleries.

-The museum chose to consolidate resources previously dispersed among several older buildings in the National Capital Region surrounding Ottawa.
-By bringing together museum staff and resources into one centralized location, the museum has become more efficient and more focused.
-Museum staff now have the superior work environment they need to concentrate fully on their work in scientific studies and exhibitions.
+The museum chose to consolidate resources previously dispersed among several older buildings in the National Capital Region.
+By bringing together staff and resources into one centralized location, the museum is more efficient and focused.
+The Natural Heritage Campus provides a superior work environment for scientific studies, collection curation and development of new exhibitions.

-The Canadian Museum of Nature's extensive library holdings are now centralized at our research and collections facility, making it easy for researchers to gain quick access to reference works and current journals.
+The Canadian Museum of Nature's extensive library holdings are at the Natural Heritage Campus, thereby making it easy for researchers to gain quick access to reference works and current journals.

 Location of Our Research and Collections Facility

 Except for the library, the building is not open to the public